Pre-Dentistry is not a major, but it is a plan of study to begin your career in dentistry.

 CHEM 341.
 Organic Chemistry I. 3 Credits.

 Designed for science and pre-professional students.
 Structure and bonding, acid-base reactions, nomenclature, stereochemistry, functional groups, alkanes, alkenes, alkynes, alkyl halides and alcohols.
 Application of spectrometric methods (NMR, IR and MS) for identification of organic compounds.
-Prerequisites: CHEM 122 with a grade of C or better and CHEM 122L; or CHEM 254 and CHEM 254L.
-Corequisite: CHEM 341L.
+Prerequisite: CHEM 122 with a grade of C or better and CHEM 122L; or CHEM 254 and CHEM 254L.
 F,S.

 Code BMB 301 not found (or empty).